Say your “please’s” and “thank you’s”, please!

-Personally, I think a THANK YOU letter is an awesome idea.
+Personally, I think a THANK YOU letter after a job interview is an awesome idea.
 I have hired most of the people I got them from, however, I have received them from less than 5% of all applicants.
 I do not believe anyone would hurt their chance of being hired by thanking someone for consideration.

 So please, say thank you!

 Send a letter after every interview, or, at least the ones you are even remotely interested in pursuing.
 Even if you are not, it’s still classy & professional to send one anyway, and who knows when the networking contact may come in handy.
 Always make a positive impression.

 Here are some other tips on writing a professional and sincere